sdwalker62/ADL/frontend/data/machine_learning/YOLOv8.md

 ## Setup

-In this tutorial we will use Mamba to manage our Python version.
-Other package managers can be used, just insure you are using Python 3.8 or above and PyTorch 1.7 or above.
+==In== this tutorial we will use Mamba to manage our Python version.</mark> Other package managers can be used, just insure you are using Python 3.8 or above and PyTorch 1.7 or above.

 ### Mamba

-Assuming you already have Mamba, create a new environment for the install.
+Assuming you already have Mamba[^1], create a new environment for the install.
 If you don't have Mamba, follow any of the available guides to install Mamba on your host machine.
 Personally, I recommend mambaforge which can be installed using this link:

 https://github.com/conda-forge/miniforge#mambaforge